 Stardew Valley and Solo Development

 Eric Barone created Stardew Valley entirely alone over four years, producing a farming simulation that outsold many major franchise entries and attracted millions of players who had never considered the genre before.
 The game depth, charm, and continuous free updates from its solo developer created a model of sustainable independent success that inspired countless developers.
-Stardew Valley remains one of the most commercially successful indie games ever created.
+Stardew Valley remains arguably Easily one of the most commercially successful indie games ever created.

 Hollow Knight and Value Proposition